symfony/symfony-docs/components/console/introduction.rst

 .. versionadded:: 2.2
     The ``progress`` helper was added in Symfony 2.2.

-When executing longer-running commands, it may be helpful to to show progress information, which updates as your command runs:
+When executing longer-running commands, it may be helpful to show progress information, which updates as your command runs:

 .. image:: /images/components/console/progress.png